tanyibate/teacozywebsite/readme.txt

-A website ladning page built for a coffee shop.
+A website landing page built for a coffee shop.
 Incorporates flexbox.